Katharine Graham: Philip Graham's illness and death

+At a newspaper conference in Phoenix, Arizona, Philip had extreme depression due to his bipolar disorder.
+He was sedated, flown back to Washington, and placed in the Chestnut Lodge psychiatric facility in nearby Rockville.
+On August 3, 1963, he died by suicide with a shotgun at the couple's "Glen Welby" estate near Marshall in the Virginia horse country.

+William Graham died on December 20, 2017, in his Los Angeles home at the age of 69.
+Like his father, he died by suicide.

 Death

 On July 14, 2001, Graham fell and struck her head while visiting Sun Valley, Idaho; she was taken to St. Alphonsus Regional Medical Center in Boise, where she died three days later at the age of 84.
 Her funeral took place at the Washington National Cathedral.
 Graham is buried in historic Oak Hill Cemetery, across the street from her former home in Georgetown.

+Legacy

+Graham is the subject of the 2025 documentary Becoming Katharine Graham.